-We intend to conduct a pre-clinical study at the Cardiac Arrhythmia Center at the University of California at Los Angeles with emphasis on the ventricular tachycardia (VT) model.
-We intend to conduct further pre-clinical studies, end-user preference studies, and research studies.
+We intend to continue further pre-clinical studies at Mayo Clinic and we intend to begin a pre-clinical study at the Cardiac Arrhythmia Center at the University of California at Los Angeles.
+We intend to conduct further pre-clinical studies, and research studies.
 The main objective of these studies is to demonstrate the clinical potential of the PURE EP System.

-We have initiated technology development with Minnetronix, a medical technology and innovation company, and are implementing steps for obtaining 510(k) clearance from the FDA for the PURE EP System.
+We have initiated technology development with Minnetronix, a medical technology and innovation company, and engaged Quintain Project Solutions LLC as the manufacturing project management leader for the PURE EP System - implementing steps for obtaining 510(k) clearance from the U.S. Food and Drug Administration for the PURE EP System.

-We believe that by the second half of 2017, we will have obtained 510(k) marketing clearance from the FDA and will be able to commence marketing and commercialization of the PURE EP System.
+We believe that by the conclusion of 2018, we will have obtained 510(k) marketing clearance from the FDA and will be able to commence marketing and commercialization of the PURE EP System.
 Our ability to achieve the aforementioned milestones will be principally determined by our ability to obtain necessary financing and regulatory approvals, among other factors.

-We have chosen and are working with the NSAI as our Notified Body to obtain the CE Mark.
+We have chosen and are working with the National Standards Authority of Ireland (NSAI) as our Notified Body to obtain the CE Mark.
 CE marking is a mandatory approval for medical devices sold in Europe and Canada.
-We plan on submitting for CE Mark in 2017.
+We plan on submitting for CE Mark in 2019.